‘This was supposed to go away’: The battle to shape how the world viewed Ahmaud Arbery’s killing

 Ex-detective charged in death of Ahmaud Arbery lost power to make arrests after skipping use-of-force training

 Johnson denies the county’s claims that her office shielded the McMichaels from arrest.
-Within days, she had officially recused herself from the case and neighboring District Attorney George E. Barnhill took the case.
+Within days, she had officially recused herself from the case and neighboring District Attorney George E. Barnhill took over.

 As days passed with no arrests, friends and relatives were at first flummoxed, then outraged.
 The information they were receiving from investigators and reading in news articles did not reflect the Ahmaud they knew.

 “Quez,” as they called him, was an amiable athlete who honored his older brother by wearing his jersey number.
-He was quick with a joke and, as his obituary would later read, “never departed from his loved ones without an ‘I love you.’ ”
+He was quick with a joke and, as his obituary would later say, “never departed from his loved ones without an ‘I love you.’ ”

 Jason Vaughn was also unsettled.
 He had coached Arbery as a standout high school football player and remembered the character of a teen who sought to uplift his teammates.
 Between the lines of the prosecutors’ words in the Brunswick News article, Vaughn worried that a narrative that mentioned Arbery’s mistakes but omitted his many redeeming qualities served a purpose.